 We totally get it.
 You love your home.
 It’s your castle, your sanctuary, your life.
 That's why you wouldn't ever want to worry about not being able to keep it safe and sound.
-At Morison Insurance we will help you to protect your home.
+Be sure to have the proper home insurance policy to protect your largest investment.

 In Canada, damages to homes caused by extreme weather average $1 billion annually.
 This figure does not include various other losses due to theft or accidents.
 The reality is that mishaps occur and they can be extremely expensive.
 In the event of a loss, home insurance will help you rebuild your home, replace your home's contents, and provide the funds to cover additional living expenses if you are forced to temporarily live elsewhere.
 However, navigating through all the available policies can be tedious and confusing – and you shouldn’t have to do it on your own.
-At Morison Insurance, we have professionals that take care of the hard part for you.
-We’ll sift through dozens of available policies from the multiple insurance companies that are competing for your business.
-We come back to you with only the options that provide you with the coverage that you need at a price that fits your budget.
-Want to see how this might look for you?
-Click here to obtain a quote!
+Consider using an insurance broker who can take care of the hard part for you.
+Insurance Brokers will get quotes from several Canadian insurance companies and provide you with coverage and price options.
+The broker will review the quotes with you, and you can choose the policy that best meets your needs and your budget.

-Home Insurance is not a legal requirement in Ontario, but if you are applying for a mortgage, it is most likely that the bank will require you to have home insurance.
-This way the bank is assured that any damages that occur to your home do not impact your budget so severely that you are unable to make your mortgage payments.
+Home insurance in Ontario is not a legal requirement, but if you are applying for a mortgage, it is most likely that the mortgage lender will require you to have home insurance.
+This way the lender is assured that any damages to your home do not impact your budget so severely that you are unable to make your mortgage payments.
 This type of assurance is not only important for your mortgage lender but for you, the homeowner, as well.
 Imagine that a tree has fallen on your home, or that it has been damaged by water or that many of your valuables were stolen while you were away.
 As unfortunate as these events are, they've happened to millions of Canadians.
 It's situations like these that you, as a homeowner, will have to take responsibility for.
 To alleviate the burden that losses and damages to your home may cause, you must have the appropriate insurance coverage.
-At Morison Insurance we want to make sure your home is properly protected.
-We also want to ensure that you feel fully protected from the various types of mishaps that life can throw at you.
 Here are some important home insurance coverages to consider.

-Although additional coverage exists to better protect your home, it is important to keep in mind the following.
-Because of the nature of water damage and the various leaks that can be prevented or fixed promptly, many insurance policies will not cover damage due to poor maintenance.
-It is your responsibility as the homeowner to ensure that a leaky toilet is repaired before it causes any damage to parts of your home.
+Although additional coverage exists to better protect your home, it is important to keep in mind the following: Because of the nature of water damage and the various leaks that can be prevented or fixed promptly, many insurance policies will not cover damage due to poor maintenance.
+For example, it is your responsibility as the homeowner to ensure that a leaky toilet is repaired before it causes any damage to your home.

-At Morison Insurance we will ensure your policy provides the best coverage to protect your home and property if water damage should occur.
-Water damage can catch you off guard, but we’ve got your back.
+Ensure your policy provides the best coverage to protect your home and property if water damage should occur.
+Water damage can catch you off guard.
 With the proper policy, you'll quickly get back to being the king of your castle!

 Sometimes the worst happens, we lose our home due to water, fire or extreme weather events.
 If ever you find yourself in a situation of needing a total home rebuild, you will be extremely grateful to have guaranteed replacement coverage.
 What does this type of coverage do?
 It replaces the total value of your home if you ever lose it.
 With the constantly changing (and increasing) home market, what you paid for your home 10 years ago won't get you the same type of home today.
 Guaranteed replacement coverage ensures that you will receive the appropriate funds to replace your home even if the damage exceeds your policy's limits.
 With it, you'll have peace of mind knowing that you will always be able to rebuild your home to its pre-claim condition.